takatoh/gss_generator/README.md

 ## Usage

+### As command

     $ gss_gen <r> <N>

-`r' is radius of spher and N is number of points you want.
+`r' is radius of spher and `N' is number of points you want.
 Output points in polar coordinates into CSV.
 If you want in cartesian coordinates:

     $ gss_gen --cartesian <r> <N>

+For more information, use --help option.

 ## Development